What’s the evidence on Maca?

 Clinically, I do recommend maca to my clients who are perimenopausal to postmenopausal and who need support with depression, anxiety, low libido, and reduction of menopausal symptoms.
 However, I do not use it with women who are struggling with estrogen dominant issues (endometriosis, ovarian cysts, and fibroids) as it seems to exacerbate them.
 However, this may be more of a belief or placebo effect, because I could find very little evidence that Maca is estrogenic.
 It has not been found to bind to estrogen receptors (Powers & Setzer, 2015).
 The above studies that did find improvements using Maca on psychological symptoms, libido, and menopausal symptoms, did not find changes in hormone levels.
 However, there is one study on a specific, commercially available preparation of Maca (Maca-GO or Femmenessence) that did show significantly stimulated production of E2 (Meissner, et al., 2006.)

 Because of the limited data available on Maca, I prefer to use it as a food based supplement, and add it to smoothies when my client feels that she needs support for her mood, libido, energy, or menopausal symptoms such as hot flashes.
-The brands that I use regularly in my smoothies include Navitas Naturals which is only Maca, or Mighty Maca Plus, which is a supplement that was developed by my friend and colleague, Dr. Anna Cabeca after her travels around the globe to research tools for her own hormonal healing.
-I prefer to use Mighty Maca Plus when I also feel the need for detoxification support as it contains sources of antioxidants and cruciferous vegetables in addition to Maca.
+My preferred Maca supplement that I personally use in my smoothies is Mighty Maca, which is a supplement that was developed by my friend and colleague, Dr. Anna Cabeca after her travels around the globe to research tools for her own hormonal healing.
+I also use Mighty Maca when my clients need detoxification support as it contains sources of antioxidants and cruciferous vegetables in addition to Maca.
 The recommended dose is between 2 grams and 3.3 grams per day.

 1/2 cup frozen berries